Search for Magnetic Monopoles in Magnetic Reconnection Regions: Results

 \section{Results}

 The concept of magnetic reconnection was proposed long time ago, and many observations and theoretic models have been displayed and put forward.
 However, the most important question (aspect) that whether magnetic field breaks or not during reconnection has always been omitted.
 The advance of the solar observations help us to check the details of magnetic reconnection.
 This work tracks the following idea.
-If magnetic field breaks during reconnection, the broken field will undergo a special outward movement, as the line tying effect disappears and magnetic tension triggers the movement of the broken field.
+If magnetic field breaks during reconnection, the broken field will undergo a special outward movement, due to the disappearance of the line tying effect and magnetic tension causes the movement of the broken field.
 Examining this movement will provide new clues about the essentials of reconnection, such as the magnetic fields are source-relevant, and monopoles or equivalent monopoles appear at the broken points.